-- Put the beer and ground beef in an unheated medium saucepan.
+- Place beer and ground beef in an unheated medium saucepan.
 Use your fingers to gently break apart beef by rubbing pieces lightly until it makes a slurry with the liquid.
 You don’t want chunks or lumps.

-- Turn heat to medium low and cook mixture, stirring frequently to prevent sticking.
+- Stir in garlic, salt, and cracker crumbs and place over medium-high heat.
+Bring mixture to a boil, stirring to keep it from sticking to the bottom of pot.
+Reduce heat to medium-low and cook, stirring frequently to prevent sticking.
 Cook until liquid has largely evaporated.
 The chili should be a finely grained aggregate that holds its shape on the spoon.

-- Stir in tomato paste to incorporate.
+- Stir in tomato paste.
 Remove from heat and stir in the spices.
 Cover and let sit for 5 minutes before serving.

 - Heat hotdog by submerging in boiling water for 5 minutes.

-- While waiting, paint the inside of the hot dog bun with yellow mustard, and if you want onion, sprinkle in to taste.
+- Meanwhile, paint inside of hot dog bun with yellow mustard.
+If you want onion, add it to taste.

 - When dog is ready, drain and pat dry.
 Place in bun and cover first with chili sauce, then slaw.
 Pass hot sauce on side.

 Chef’s note: I like Hefeweizen, so I pour out the cup of beer to go flat and then drink the rest.
 The citrus and coriander notes in the Hefeweizen probably don’t survive the slow simmer, but I like to think they do.
 You can use any light beer, but not a stout or porter.
 Cheap beer is traditional.